danielcasique/ProductManagment/src/practice101/labs/pm/README.md

-# Practice 10-1: Refactor ProductManger to use a Nested Class
+# Practice 10-1: Refactor ProductManager to use a Nested Class

+Important note:
+* You need to repeat the steps for running the project on NetBeans [Here](https://github.com/danielcasique/ProductManagment/blob/master/README.md#to-run-on-netbeans)